EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 Create a directory called my_dir with permissions 751 in the working directory

+changes the group owner for a file